dgwn/cyclops/README.md

 ```

+Save your Google API JSON as a file `api.json` in your project directory and make sure it is `.gitignore`'d.
+Be mindful Docker currently copies this file into the container, so take caution not to share your image with anybody.

 In this simple framework all the variables are preset, but for production you will want to edit the .env environment variables DEBUG and SECRET_KEY.

 We use Docker-Compose to build and run our services.